 Your target heart rate depends on how physically fit you are.
 For example, if you are not active and not physically fit, your target heart rate is a little lower than the target heart rate of someone who exercises every day.
 This tool gives you a range of what your target heart rate is, based on how much you usually exercise.

 Target heart rate is only a guide.
-Each individual is different, so pay attention to how you feel, how hard you are breathing, how fast your heart is beating, and how much you feel the exertion in your muscles.
+Each person is different.
+So pay attention to how you feel, how hard you are breathing, how fast your heart is beating, and how much you feel the exertion in your muscles.

 Try to make physical activity a regular and essential part of your day.
-But if you haven't been active, start slowly and be sure to talk to your doctor before you add regular exercise to your day.
-For more information, see the topic Fitness: Getting and Staying Active.
+But if you haven't been active, start slowly.
+And be sure to talk to your doctor before you add regular exercise to your day.

 Current as of: